Institute of American Language and Culture (IALC)

 CEFR: B2-C1.
 This course introduces the core beliefs, concepts, traditions, and essential elements of major religions practiced widely throughout the world, including but not limited to Hinduism, Buddhism, Daoism, Confucianism, Christianity, and Islam.
 Special emphasis is on producing well-structured writings on world religions by thinking critically, evaluating collected resources, and synthesizing information.

-CEFR: A2-B1.
-This course is designed so the students can investigate natural parks and landmarks in New York and learn the vocabulary, history, and unique features of the context.
-Special emphasis is on improving oral and written fluency in describing places, events, significant experiences, and feelings.
+This course is designed for students to investigate environmental features of natural parks and urban landmarks in New York City.
+As students visit these sites, they will learn the vocabulary, history, and unique features of the context.
+Special emphasis will be placed on on improving oral and written fluency in describing places, events, significant experiences, and feelings.
+CEFR: A2-B2.

 IALC 2306.
 Comprehensive University Preparation 1.
 (0 Credits)